MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 1. In the left column, click to select a site.

 2. Click **Hub**.
 The options that appear depend on whether the site you selected is registered as a hub site, or associated with a hub.
-The hub site menu lets you register a site as a hub site, associate it with a hub site, change its hub site association, and unregister it as a hub site.
+The Hub menu lets you register a site as a hub site, associate it with a hub, change its hub association, and unregister it as a hub site.
 [More info about hub sites](planning-hub-sites.md)

 ## Change the external sharing setting for a site
 <a name="changesitesharing"> </a>